George20021/face_recognition_project/README.md

 * **Known users** will be outlined in **GREEN**.
 * **Strangers** will be outlined in **RED**, and their photo will be saved to the `captured_strangers` folder.
 * Logs can be reviewed in the **security_log.db** file.

+* Any other file needed (database, logs.txt etc) will be made after the first run of the code